If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 - The participant's anticipated length of time away from work due to the qualified disability.

-- If the participant lives in Hawaii, New Jersey, New York, Rhode Island or Puerto Rico, or if the participant lives in California and is not eligible to enroll in the Leidos-CA VDP plan, he or she will also need to file for state disability benefits.
+- If the participant lives in Hawaii, Massachusetts, New Jersey, New York, Rhode Island Puerto Rico, Washington State, or Washington, DC, or if the participant lives in California and is not eligible to enroll in the Leidos-CA VDP plan, he or she will also need to file for state disability or medical leave benefits.
 See the Other State-Mandated Short-Term Disability Plans section for more information.